mararap/minishell/docs/04-signal.md

   SIGQUIT -> ignore
 ```

-That is the full signal strategy your project is using.
+That is the full signal strategy our project is using.

-I can also draw this as a tiny timeline: **prompt -> fork -> child runs -> parent waits -> restore prompt handlers**.